jellylemonshake/AI-Driven-Invoice-Data-Extraction-Cleansing-System/README.md

-# Invoice Data Extractor with Llama 4
+# AI-Driven Invoice Data Extraction & Cleansing System

 A powerful Streamlit application that extracts structured data from invoice images using Llama 4 Scout model via Groq API.
 The application processes invoice images through OCR and formats the extracted data into standardized SQL-ready tables.